 As Didier Drogba puts it, ”This can only happen when having the feeling of me or my team being cheated ”.

 He once pointed the finger at referee Tom Henning Ovrebo after the Champions League clash with Barcelona.
-This outburst as presented below shows Didier Drogba really going mad.
+This outburst, as presented below, shows Didier Drogba was really going mad.

-He has once advised and helped his troubled Togolese friend ‘Emmanuel Adebayor‘ resolve his family issue.
+He once advised and helped his troubled Togolese friend ‘Emmanuel Adebayor‘ resolve his family issue.

 Learning the Guitar: